-Contrary to popular belief that modern microscopes provide smooth and flawless picture, raw fluorescence microscopy images are actually ALWAYS degraded by noise.
+Contrary to popular belief that modern microscopes provide a smooth and flawless picture, raw fluorescence microscopy images are actually ALWAYS degraded by noise.
 This noise appears as random background “crumbliness” throughout the image.
 Since most colocalization studies focus on tiny objects in the images, this background noise simply cannot be ignored.

 To properly execute colocalization experiments, researchers should understand the nature of this noise and know what they can do to address it appropriately.
-You need to realize that the noise is INEVITABLE and its description below applies to cases when fluorescence microscope are well maintained and properly functioning.
+You need to realize that the noise is INEVITABLE and its description below applies to cases when fluorescence microscopes are well maintained and properly functioning.
 In other cases, additional factors may also apply.

 Noise in fluorescence microscopy images has 3 important characteristics: